Globalization and disease: Malaria

 In the 1500s, it was the European settlers and their slaves who probably brought malaria on the American continent (we know that Columbus had this disease before his arrival in the new land).
 The Spanish Jesuit missionaries saw the Indians bordering on Lake Loxa Peru used the Cinchona bark powder to treat fevers.
 However, there is no reference to malaria in the medical literature of the Maya or Aztecs.
-The use of the bark of the "fever tree" was introduced into European medicine by Jesuit missionaries whose Barbabe Cobo who experimented in 1632 and also by exports, which contributed to the precious powder also being called "Jesuit powder".
+The use of the bark of the "fever tree" was introduced into European medicine by Jesuit missionaries whose Bernabé Cobo who experimented in 1632 and also by exports, which contributed to the precious powder also being called "Jesuit powder".
 A study in 2012 of thousands of genetic markers for Plasmodium falciparum samples confirmed the African origin of the parasite in South America (Europeans themselves have been affected by this disease through Africa): it borrowed from the mid-sixteenth century and the mid-nineteenth the two main roads of the slave trade, the first leading to the north of South America (Colombia) by the Spanish, the second most leading south (Brazil) by Portugueses.

 Parts of Third World countries are more affected by malaria than the rest of the world.
 For instance, many inhabitants of sub-Saharan Africa are affected by recurring attacks of malaria throughout their lives.
 In many areas of Africa, there is limited running water.
 The residents' use of wells and cisterns provides many sites for the breeding of mosquitoes and spread of the disease.
 Mosquitoes use areas of standing water like marshes, wetlands, and water drums to breed.